Tests and treatments

 The catheter bandage

-When you are in the Dialysis Department for your dialysis treatment, the dialysis nurses and physicians will pay special attention to the dialysis catheter to prevent infections.
-Sterile dressings will be applied and only the dialysis nurses may handle them.
-This is done on a weekly basis or more frequently, as required.
-The dressing is applied in such a way that the catheter cannot move inward and at the same time, is protected against external impacts.
+When you are in the dialysis ward for your treatment, dialysis nurses and physicians will pay special attention to the dialysis catheter to prevent infections.
+The dressing is applied so that the catheter cannot move inward and at the same time, is protected against external impacts.
+The catheter bandage consists of a part that covers the insertion site and a part that wraps around the tip of the catheter.

 Checking the dressing